6bee/aqua-accesscontrol/README.md

 Query filters for linq expressions.

-## Samples
+## Features

 ### Global Predicate

+Global predicates apply to a query as a whole and must be satisfied for any results be returned.

-Predicates can be based on progam logic or on expanded data query.
+Predicates can be based on progam logic and/or on expanded data query:

 ```C#
 // base query